 But, if it is three months after the breakup and he’s done three different jumps, gone rock climbing, and has booked a trip to go surfing in Maui the following summer.
 I would say the daredevil bug has been caught and those changes are going to be permanent.

 Do you see the difference?

-If you’ve read Ex Boyfriend Recovery Pro, you know that investment equals commitment.
+If you’ve read the Ex Boyfriend Recovery Program, you know that investment equals commitment.
 So, if your ex is putting a lot of money and time into the changes that he has made, then it is likely that he won’t be going back to his old ways soon.